 Common Names: Sulfur; brimstone.

 Those who need Sulphur are typically warm-blooded individuals with a hot face, head, hands or feet.
 They seek coolness and prefer open doors and fresh air.
 They are often thought of as “ragged philosophers” because of their theorizing and expansive ideas but lack of attention to appearance.
 Burning pans are common while discharges and secretions such as sweat, stool, and urine are offensive or excoriating.
-Sulphur children are energetic, strong, robust, extroverted, and curious.
+While many adults may lack energy and tire easily, Sulphur children are energetic, strong, robust, extroverted, and curious.

 - Self-centered, opinionated, critical, pedantic, egotistical.

 - Full of great ideas – constantly theorizing.
 May be practical.

 - Lazy and messy.
 Dislike washing or bathing.
 Not concerned about appearance.